Skip to main content

 Successes and challenges:

-The Squirrel Section leader became aware of Afghan refugee families being moved to the area, after the withdrawal of troops from Afghanistan.
+The Squirrel Section Team Leader became aware of Afghan refugee families being moved to the area, after the withdrawal of troops from Afghanistan.
 She reached out to a charity who were supporting the families in their relocation and shared what Scouts have to offer, inviting families to have their children attend Scouts.

 One family reached back to the Scout group.
 The father worked as a translator and, due to his fluent English, was able to engage and become involved.
 This father has attended Squirrels with his daughter since she joined.
 He helps to support her to access activities and be included, as she speaks very little English.